 Author: Chautona Havig

-I received a free copy of this book from the author, and these are my honest thoughts about it.
+Disclaimer: I received a copy of this book from the author in exchange for my honest review.

 WARNING: Jack’s employer has a brother who hates him and plots against him; at one point a man is shot dead in the saloon.

 Reading Independently—Ages 15 and Above, Adults